USEPA/WNTR/documentation/model_io.rst

       check_valv        check_valve
       dtype: object

-* The namespace for Node names (which includes Junctions, Tanks, and Reservoirs) must be unique.
-Likewise, the namespace for Links (which includes Pipes, Pumps, and Valves) must be unique.
-For example, this means that a Junction cannot have the same name as a tank.
+* The namespace for Node names (which includes junctions, tanks, and reservoirs) must be unique.
+Likewise, the namespace for Links (which includes pipes, pumps, and valves) must be unique.
+For example, this means that a junction cannot have the same name as a tank.

 * The Shapefile geometry is in a format compatible with GeoPandas, namely a Point, LineString, or MultiLineString.
-See See :ref:`gis_data` for more information on geometries.
+See :ref:`gis_data` for more information on geometries.

 The :class:`~wntr.network.io.write_shapefile` function creates